 Penile cancer is rare in North America and Europe.
 It is diagnosed in less than 1 man in 100,000 each year and accounts for less than 1% of cancers in men in the United States.
 Penile cancer is, however, much more common in some parts of Asia, Africa, and South America.
 Learn more about the latest research and treatment.

 Vaginal cancer is rare.
 Only about 1 of every 1,100 women will develop vaginal cancer in her lifetime.
-The American Cancer Society’s estimates for vaginal cancer in the United States for 2017 are:
+The American Cancer Society’s estimates for vaginal cancer in the United States for 2018 are20:

-While the introduction of the HPV-vaccine for pre-teenage girls has begun to reduce the number of cervical cancer cases in the developed world, cervical cancer is still the largest killer of women outside the developed world.
+While the introduction of the HPV vaccine for adolescent girls has begun to reduce the number of cervical cancer cases in the developed world, cervical cancer is still a major killer of women in developing countries.
 HPV-associated oropharyngeal (base of the tongue, tonsils, soft palate, and walls of the pharynx) cancer in men is growing in epidemic proportions.

-There is no effective treatment for these diseases in their metastatic state.
-Top scientists believe that promising research, including that conducted by IF, can lead to effective treatments, particularly treatments in the area of immunotherapy.Learn More
+There are limited effective treatment options for these diseases in their metastatic state.
+Top scientists believe that promising research, including that seeded by IF, can lead to more effective treatments, particularly immunotherapy approaches.Learn More

 Genital human papilloma virus (HPV) infection usually has no symptoms, unless it’s an HPV type that causes genital warts.
-Genital warts may appear within weeks or months after contact with a partner who has HPV.
-The warts may also show up years after exposure, but this is rare.
-The warts usually look like small bumps or groups of bumps in the genital area.
+Genital warts may appear within weeks or months after contact with a partner who has HPV21.
+The warts may also show up years after exposure, but this is rare22.
+The warts usually appear as a small bump or groups of bumps in the genital area.
 They can be small or large, raised or flat, or shaped like a cauliflower.
+A healthcare provider can usually diagnose warts by looking at the genital area22.
 If they’re not treated, genital warts might go away, stay and not change, or increase in size or number.
-But warts rarely turn into cancer.
+But warts rarely turn into cancer23.

-Most people will never know they have HPV because they have no symptoms.
-In most people, their immune system attacks the virus and clears the HPV infection within 2 years.
+Most people will never know they have HPV because they have no symptoms24.
+According to the American Cancer Society, in most people, their immune system attacks the virus and clears the HPV infection within 2 years.
 This is true of both high-risk and low-risk HPV types.
 But sometimes HPV infections are not cleared.
-This can lead to cell changes that over many years may develop into cancer.
-[ACS Website]
+This can lead to cell changes that over years may develop into cancer25.

-It is important to note that there’s no FDA-approved HPV test for men at this time, nor is there an FDA-approved HPV test to find the virus anywhere besides the cervix, including the mouth or throat.
-[ACS] To learn more about oral cancer screenings, talk to your dentist or visit the National Cancer Institute's resource page to learn how you can be screened for precancerous and cancerous lesions.
+It is important to note that, while research is ongoing, there is currently no FDA-approved HPV diagnostic test for men at this time, nor is there an FDA-approved HPV test to find the virus anywhere besides the cervix, including the mouth or throat26.
+To learn more about oral cancer screenings, talk to your dentist or visit the National Cancer Institute's resource page to learn how you can be screened for precancerous and cancerous lesions.

-The FDA has only approved tests to find HPV in a woman’s cervix, where positive results can be managed with extra testing and prompt treatment if the infection causes abnormal cell growth.
-[ACS]
+According to the American Cancer Society, the FDA has only approved tests to find HPV in a woman’s cervix, where positive results can be managed with extra testing and prompt treatment if the infection causes abnormal cell growth27.

 For low-income, uninsured, and underserved women, the CDC's National Breast and Cervical Cancer Early Detection Program (NBCCEDP) has provided access to timely breast and cervical cancer screening and diagnostic services for over 20 years.
 Find out if you qualify.